 The FCE is a language examination provided by Cambridge English Language Assessment.
 There are two versions of the FCE – one for adults and one for schools.
-Both versions assess at the same level, have the same exam format (four papers) and lead to the same qualification – the FCE.
-The only difference between the two versions is that the topics in the ‘for Schools’ version have been targeted at the interests and experiences of school-age learners.
+Both versions assess at the same level, have the same exam format (four papers), and lead to the same qualification – the FCE.
+The only difference between the two versions is that the topics have been targeted at school-age learners.

 The four papers are Reading and Use of English; Writing; Listening; and Speaking.
 Both Cambridge English: First and Cambridge English: First for Schools offers candidates the choice of taking their exam on either a computer or on paper.
 The Speaking test is taken face-to-face with two examiners and two candidates, providing a realistic and reliable measure of ability.

 - The Reading and Use of English paper has seven parts.
 Candidates are expected to understand different types of text, such as fiction, newspapers, promotional and informational materials.